samvid-sudo/python-file-opening/README.md

 and you can read and write but write is usually not used so ditch it yah it uses   open()   function.

+Use only python 3 or later

+not python 2